ankitects/anki-manual/browsing.md

 the last time changes were made to the _card_ (e.g., when you reviewed the card and the review history and interval were updated).

-When you click on a card, its note will be shown in the bottom section.
+When you click on a row, the corresponding note will be shown in the bottom section.
-If you drag the mouse or hold <kbd>Ctrl</kbd> or <kbd>Command</kbd> to select multiple cards, the editor will be temporarily hidden.
-Various operations (such as changing the deck) can operate on multiple cards at once.
+If you drag the mouse or hold <kbd>Ctrl</kbd> or <kbd>Command</kbd> to select multiple rows, the editor will be temporarily hidden.
+Various operations (such as changing the deck) can operate on multiple cards or notes at once, independent of the active mode.
+Therefore in Cards Mode, a note is considered to be selected if any of its cards is selected and in Notes Mode, a card is considered to be selected if its note is selected.
+If an operation only works for a single card (like showing card info) and Notes Mode is active, it's performed on the current note's card with index 1.

 The background color will change depending on the card.
 Marked cards are a shade of purple.
 Suspended cards are a shade of yellow.
 For more